arthurcgusmao/acg-emacs/README.md

 ### 2) Change hardcoded paths

-There are a few hardcoded filepaths in `acg-core.el` (top section), please change them to what works for you.
+There are a few hardcoded filepaths in `acg-emacs/acg-core.el` (top section), please change them to what works for you.

 ### 3) Make OS-specific configurations